AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 $$$todoApi

-This is a simple self-contained example of using Cask to write an in-memory API server for the common [TodoMVC example app](http://todomvc.com/).
+This is a simple self-contained example of using Gask to write an in-memory API server for the common [TodoMVC example app](http://todomvc.com/).

 This minimal example intentionally does not contain javascript, HTML, styles,